The Wiz: Act I

 They continue following the Yellow Brick Road deeper into the forest, where they are attacked by a large lion ("I'm a Mean Ole Lion").
 However, he is quickly revealed to be a coward hiding behind bravado as Dorothy stands up for her friends.
 When he learns where they are going, he apologizes and asks if he may accompany them to ask the Wizard for some courage.
-They agree and the trio becomes a quartet ("Ease On Down the Road #3"), but face a new danger when they are attacked by half-tiger, half-bear creatures called Kalidahs ("Kalidah Battle").
+They agree and the trio becomes a quartet ("Ease On Down the Road #3"), but face a new danger when they are attacked by an evil tribe of forest monsters called Kalidahs ("Kalidah Battle").
 After a great fight and harrowing escape, they stop by the road to rest.
 The Lion is embarrassed by his cowardice in the battle, but is comforted by Dorothy's kind words ("Be a Lion").

 Seeing a green glow in the distance, they continue their journey to the Emerald City, and wander into a field of poppies who blow opium dust on them.
-Not being made of flesh, the Scarecrow and Tin Man are unaffected, but Dorothy and the Lion begin to become disoriented and drowsy.
-Dorothy recalls that the Munchkins warned her of these poppies, and runs from the field as fast as she can with the Scarecrow and Tin Man behind her.
+Dorothy recalls that Addaperle warned her of these poppies, and runs from the field as fast as she can with the Scarecrow and Tin Man behind her.
 The Lion is overcome by the dust and begins to hallucinate ("Lion's Dream").
-He is dragged from the field and returned to his friends by the Field Mice who police the area.
+He is dragged from the field and returned to his friends by the Mice Squad who police the area.

 Marching up to the gates of the Emerald City, they are met by the Gatekeeper who insists they must all be fitted with a pair of green tinted glasses that are locked on to prevent them being blinded by the dazzling sights.
 They enter the city and look about in awe at the richly dressed people that inhabit it ("Emerald City Ballet").
 The haughty and condescending people laugh and ridicule this odd group for wanting to see the Wizard until they see that Dorothy is wearing Evamean's silver shoes.
 They are promptly shown right into his palace.

-Once in the throne room, they are assaulted by a great show of lights, smoke, and pyrotechnics as the Wizard appears in several forms before them ("So You Wanted To Meet the Wizard").
+Once in the throne room, they are assaulted by a great show of lights, smoke, and pyrotechnics as the Wizard appears before them ("So You Wanted To Meet the Wizard").
 They each plead their case to him, the Tin Man doing so in song ("What Would I Do If I Could Feel?").
 He agrees on one condition: they must kill Evillene, the Wicked Witch of the West.
-With their goals seeming further out of reach than ever before, they sink to the floor in tears.
+With their goals seeming further out of reach than ever before, they sink to the floor in despair.